kjensen37/kjensen37.github.io/docs/05-Schematic/schematic.md

 ## Overview

-This schematic is design to support .... (highlight functionally, power, and controller).
+This schematic is design to control a temperature sensor.
+It has additional functions such as debugging LED's and buttons aswell as extra headers.

 ![schematic](EGR314.png)